King Alfred the Great is not the only Great thing about Winchester!

 Winchester has a great Farmer’s Market, on the second and last Sunday in the month.
 It is the largest in the country, with over 95 local producers showcasing the range and quality of food available in Hampshire.
 We also have an antiques market on the first Sunday of the month and an Art and Design Market on the 3rd Sunday of every month.
 There are weekly Markets from Wednesday through util Sunday selling local produce, bric a brac and general goods.

 Winchester is a paradise for shopping connoisseurs, boasting a tempting array of independent shops, boutiques and art galleries in scenic settings.
-Cadogan was voted by Vogue magazine as being one of the top 100 places to shop in the country.
-You can buy everything in Alex’s wonderful shop from Morning suits to beach wear, all year round!
-Tel: 01962 877399.
 The pedestrian friendly streets are full of Cafe’s, pubs and a lively bustling atmosphere.

-If you prefer a bit of peace you can take a short picturesque walk beside the river from the City Mill, built over the River Itchen in 1744, (one of the oldest working watermills in the country) to the hospital of St Cross.
-Founded in 1132 the hospital is still home to 25 Brothers and continues to provide refreshment for the traveller - including wayfarer’s dole.
+If you prefer a bit of peace you can take a short picturesque walk beside the river from the Winchester City Mill (the official gateway to the South Downs National Park), built over the River Itchen in 1744, (one of the oldest working watermills in the country) to the hospital of St Cross.
+Founded in 1132 the hospital is still home to 25 Brothers and continues to provide refreshment for the traveler – including wayfarer’s dole.
 On the way you will go past Winchester College, founded in 1382, and believed to be the oldest continuously running school in England.
 Guided tours are available.
 If you are feeling a bit more energetic a walk up St Catherine’s Hill is a must, which has far reaching views over the city and beyond.
 The water meadows are famous for their chalk streams.

 Have a “GREAT” time when you get here and I do hope we can accommodate you at St John’s Croft B&B.